intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 }
 ```

 Now, its time for us to test for the simulation.
 Let see how we can actually build a unit test in `Sequential`.
 Before we start the simulation, let inject value of 1 to signals `reset` and `sin`.
+The unit test

 ```dart
 void main() async {